 I found myself staring up into the startled, pale eyes of Draco Malfoy, and turned pink.
 Seeing his blue eyes, so like Scorpius’, stabbed a pain into my belly that was all the fault of his stupid son.
 Where was Scorpius and why hadn’t he visited me?

 “Hi, Mr Malfoy.
 How are you?”
 I asked politely, trying to distract myself from thinking of his son.
 He had a broomstick harness in his hands, and a travelling cloak slung over a shoulder.

 “I’m perfectly well.
 Astoria sent me to do some birthday shopping for Scorpius.
 Aren’t you missing classes at the moment?”

 “No, I’m not missing anything.
 I wasn’t really at school anyway,” I muttered, feeling uncomfortable talking about it.

-I have to say, I was happily surprised at how polite he was –it wasn’t the awkward, stilted conversation I thought it would be, especially giving my short answers.
+I was happily surprised at how polite he was being.
+It wasn’t the awkward, stilted conversation I thought it would be, especially given my short answers.

 “Erm yes, something like that…” I trailed off, looking away.
 Scorpius could find the time to talk about me to his father, but not visit me?

 “Rosie?
 Rose, where – ah, there you are chicken.”
 Dad rolled past some shelves, pretending to hit me with his wheelchair as he stopped.
 His face had a mischievous, happy look on it until he saw Draco Malfoy.